Guns N’ Roses Shout Wrong City, Announce U.S. Tour, Beat Up Donald Trump Piñata

 — Duff McKagan (@DuffMcKagan) February 14, 2017

 Interestingly, Guns N’ Roses’ first stop on their 2017 U.S. leg will be in St. Louis, Missouri.
 It’ll be a historical show for the band, which was once banned from playing there.
-In July, 1991, the infamous Riverport Riot took place.
+In July of 1991, the infamous Riverport Riot took place.

-Best Photo of the Day chosen from my Gallery Today @DuffMcKagan @axlrose @Slash @IzzyStradlin999 @StevenAdlerSite @gunsnroses ???? pic.twitter.com/Lbq5DkEy4v
+Best Photo of the Day chosen from my Gallery Today @DuffMcKagan @axlrose @Slash @IzzyStradlin999 @StevenAdlerSite @gunsnroses???? pic.twitter.com/Lbq5DkEy4v

 — gih McKagan (@teles_gislene) February 23, 2017